-- 3. Acceptance Status.
-Following assessment, most students will be admitted as pre- program students and notified in writing of their acceptance and new student registration/advising timelines. - 4.
+- 4. Acceptance Status.
+Following assessment, most students will be admitted as pre- program students and notified in writing of their acceptance and new student registration/advising timelines. - 5.
 Academic Advising/Registration.
-All Nicolet students are assigned a success coach/academic advisor based on their program of study.
-Success Coaches/Advisors are available to assist students at any time during their educational experience at the College.
+All Nicolet students are assigned a success coach based on their program of study.
+Success coaches are available to assist students at any time during their educational experience at the College.
 They can provide information about course selection, interpretation of test scores, program requirements, transfer of credits, transcript evaluation, credit for prior learning, and anything else regarding a student's academic readiness, course requirements, and success plans.
-All new Nicolet students must meet with a coach/advisor in order to complete their learning plan and to register for their first term classes.
-Continuing students should also meet with their coach/advisor each term prior to registration to ensure they are on track for graduation or completion of educational goals.
-Coaches/advisors see students by appointment and also communicate with them by phone and email.
+All new Nicolet students must meet with a success coach in order to complete their learning plan and to register for their first term classes.
+Continuing students should also meet with their success coach each term prior to registration to ensure they are on track for graduation or completion of educational goals.
+Success coaches see students by appointment and also communicate with them by phone, text, and email.
 Following advising, students may register online or change their schedule online during the open registration period.